StdBots/StringSessionGen/README.md

 This project is part of a unified development ecosystem maintained by the same author:

-StdDeepanshu — Core development, APIs, and learning repositories
+STD-DEEPANSHU — Core development, APIs, and learning repositories

 StdBots — Telegram automation and utility bots